All Episodes

 Getting that information to the public has got to be the job.

-Well, let me ask you this, because I think this is now in the minds of most conservatives I know is look at, for example, we know Hillary had top secret classified information on her servers.
+Well, let me ask you this, because I think this is now in the minds of most conservatives I know, is look at, for example, we know Hillary had top secret classified information on her servers.

-Because James Comey told us that in July of 2016.
+We know that because James Comey told us that in July of 2016.

 That to me would be a classic obstruction case.